digarok/unbinscii/readme.md

 ### Differences
 There are two main differences between binscii and other 6-bit text encoding schemes.

 1. It has a defineable alphabet in each segment header.
-Though I'm unaware of anyone using this feature, it could work as some sort of "poor man's security", by sending the segments with different alphabets, and using pre-shared alphabets with the sender & recipient as a shared key.
+Though I'm unaware of anyone using this feature, it could work as some sort of "poor man's security", by sending the segments with different alphabets, and using pre-shared alphabets with the sender & recipient as a secret key.
 Though this would be mere obfuscation and not really a secure method.

 2. It includes metadata for ProDOS, like the filetype and auxtype, so that decoders could helpfully set the files to the correct type to be seen by the OS after decoding.